On $d$-stable locally checkable problems parameterized by mim-width: Applications

 \item $\textsc{w}(v, a, \ell_0, \ldots, \ell_k) = 0$ for all $v \in V(G)$, $a \in \ColorSet$ and $\ell_0, \ldots, \ell_k \in \N$,

 \item $check(v, a, \ell_0, \ldots, \ell_k) =( \existsFormula{j \in [k] }{\ell_j=1})$ for all $v \in V(G)$, $a \in \ColorSet$ and $\ell_0, \ldots, \ell_k \in \N$. \end{itemize}

-Notice that for all the other variants of this problem we can easily modify the check function without altering the 2-stability.
+For all the other variants of this problem we can easily modify the check function to model them correctly while preserving the 2-stability.

-It was shown in~\cite{cf-free-clique} that the problem of finding a CFCN$^*$- and a CFON$^*$-coloring using the minimum number of colors is fixed-parameter tractable with respect to the combined parameters clique-width and solution size $k$.
-Our result shows that the problems are solvable in polynomial time when mim-width and solution size are bounded.
-They further show that any interval graph has a CFON$^*$ 3-coloring.
-Our result shows that it is possible to determine the smallest number of colors needed for a CFON$^*$ coloring of an interval graph.
-This was formerly unknown.
+It was shown in~\cite{cf-free-clique} that the problem of finding a CFCN$^*$- and a CFON$^*$-coloring using the minimum number of colors is fixed-parameter tractable with respect to the combined parameters clique-width and number of colors $k$.
+Our result shows that the problems are solvable in polynomial time when mim-width and number of colors are bounded.
+In \cite{cf-free-clique} they further show that any interval graph has a CFON$^*$ 3-coloring and ask for \highlightChange{a polynomial-time} algorithm determining the smallest number of colors needed for a CFON$^*$ coloring of an interval graph.
+Our result gives such an algorithm.